+35725368683

 There are 11 enacted types of trademarks:

-• Illustrative: contains non-standard symbols, stylistic font or layout, graphic elements, or color.
+• Illustrative: contains non-standard symbols, stylistic font or layout, graphic elements, or colour.
 These marks can consist solely of visual/graphic elements or represent a combination of verbal and graphic symbols.
 For example, the trademark of "Lacoste".

 • Volumetric: a three-dimensional object, which usually represents the shape, container, or packaging of the product.
 For example, a signature bottle of Coca-Cola is a trademark.